hmmbug/digitalbangkokrecorder/content/articles/document-processing-workflow/index.md

 Given that the original OCR process struggled to accurately and consistently maintain this crucial structural spacing across the over 1,100 pages of the Siam Samai, an automated reconstruction method was implemented using computer vision techniques.

 This process identifies the bounding boxes of each word and aligns their x-position with corresponding text character positions.
-The effectiveness of this technique is visually demonstrated by the above image showing the page scan with overlaid word bounding boxes on the left, and the resulting reconstructed, colour-coded text on the right.
+The effectiveness of this technique is visually demonstrated by the header image showing the page scan with overlaid word bounding boxes on the left, and the resulting reconstructed, colour-coded text on the right.

 The image of the proofreading tool below is also a good example showing the success of the reconstruction, retaining even subtle features, such as a vertical, arc-like shape in the word spacing, are clearly reproduced in the processed text.